zostay/raku-DOM-Tiny/README.md

 DESCRIPTION
 ===========

-**BEWARE:** This software is still alpha quality.
-It is a port of a stable, mature module in Perl 5, but this module is neither stable nor mature.
-It has a large test suite, but this was also ported and many of the tests may not even be applicable to this port.
-The API itself is fairly mature and will is unlikely to change very much, but the author makes no promises at this point.

 DOM::Tiny is a smallish, relaxed pure-Perl HTML/XML DOM parser.
-It might support some standards as some point, but the implementation is still getting started, so no promises.
 It is relatively robust owing mostly to the enormous test suite inherited from its progenitor.
 The HTML/XML parsing is very forgiving and the CSS parser supports a reasonable subset of CSS3 for selecting elements in the DOM tree.

 This module started as a port of Mojo::DOM58 from Perl 5, but maintaining compatibility with that library is not a major aim of this project.
 In fact, features of Perl 6 render certain aspects of Mojo::DOM58 completely redundant.
-For example, the collection system that provides custom features such as `map`, `each`, `reduce`, etc. are completely unnecessary in Perl 6 as built-in syntax is as simple or simpler to use and safer.
+For example, the collection system that provides custom features such as `map`, `each`, `reduce`, etc. are completely unnecessary in Perl 6.
+The built-in syntax is as simple or simpler to use and safer in every case.

 NODES AND ELEMENTS
 ==================